 - Facility Security Plan: To safeguard the facility and the equipment from unauthorized physical access, tampering, and theft.

 - Access Control and Validation: To control and validate a person’s access to facilities based on their position or need to know, including visitor control, and control of access to software programs for testing and revision.

 - Maintenance Records: To document repairs and modifications to the physical components of the facility which are related to security (for example, hardware, walls, doors, and locks).
 Anyone potentially accessing ePHI due to the maintenance or repair of hardware of software systems must sign a confidentiality agreement at the time of employment, which must be renewed periodically.
 For Business Associates, confidentiality statements must be signed at the time of Business Associate Agreements and any renewal(s) thereof.

-At least one of the following authentication methods must be implemented (a) strictly controlled passwords, (b) biometric identification, and/or, (c) tokens in conjunction with a PIN.
+- At least one of the following authentication methods must be implemented (a) strictly controlled passwords with two-factor authentication, (b) biometric identification, and/or, (c) tokens in conjunction with a PIN.

 VI.
 Technical Safeguards

-A. Access controls: Physical and electronic access to ePHI is controlled.
-To ensure appropriate levels of access by internal workers, a variety of security measures (as described in Section V, above) will be instituted as recommended by the ISOs and ITS Department and approved by the Compliance Officer,.
+Physical and electronic access to ePHI is controlled.
+To ensure appropriate levels of access by internal workers, a variety of security measures (as described in Section V, above) will be instituted as recommended by the ISOs and ITS Department and approved by the Security Officer,.

-C. Integrity: Mechanisms to authenticate ePHI and corroborate that the information has not been altered or destroyed will be implemented where appropriate by the ITS Department on the recommendation of the Compliance Officer or ISOs.
+Mechanisms to authenticate ePHI and corroborate that the information has not been altered or destroyed will be implemented where appropriate by the ITS Department on the recommendation of the Security Officer or ISOs.

-E. Transmission Security: Mechanisms to allow encryption of ePHI will be implemented where appropriate by the ITS Department on the recommendation of the Compliance Officer or ISOs.
+Mechanisms to allow encryption of ePHI will be implemented where appropriate by the ITS Department on the recommendation of the Security Officer or ISOs.